-Established in 1848, Hancock Lumber Company is a 6th generation, family-owned business operating a land company, a sawmill division and a network of retail lumberyards across Maine & New Hampshire including a 7,000 sq. ft. home design showroom, Home Again by Hancock Lumber in South Portland.
+Established in 1848, Hancock Lumber Company is a 6th generation, family-owned business operating a land company, a sawmill division, a network of retail lumberyards across Maine & New Hampshire, home design showrooms, and a truss manufacturing facility.

-Today Hancock Lumber Company is one of the largest, most dynamic and vertically integrated lumber companies in New England with 430 employees serving over 10,000 customers annually.
+Today Hancock Lumber Company is one of the largest, most dynamic and vertically integrated lumber companies in New England with 530 employees serving over 10,000 customers annually.
 Our sawmill division is the largest manufacturer of Eastern White Pine boards in the world with annual production of 80,000,000 board feet, operating three sawmills in Bethel, Casco and Pittsfield.
 In 2008, the sawmill division captured the coveted Philip C. Hastings award in recognition for the company’s leadership in reducing energy usage.
 The energy efficiency upgrades reduced the kilowatt usage by almost 25%, saving nearly 800,000 kilowatt hours.
 In 2011, Hancock Lumber was named the Maine International Trade Center’s (MITC) Exporter of the Year, with nearly 25% of their production sold outside the United States.
+Seven years running the company has been named a “Best Place to Work in Maine.”

 Six generations of continuous operation: growing trees, keeping Maine green, manufacturing renewable and sustainable Eastern White Pine products and creating housing for Mainers.
 This is what we do.
 To make it even better, we do it all as a local, independent Maine company in an age of global giants.
 Maine needs local companies like ours to compete, win, and, remain independent.
 When you step back and look at our company in this way you see how special we really are and how lucky we are to be connected to all of you.